victorelgersma/Couchbase-presentation/slide_deck_savannah_victor.md

 ## Failover and rebalance

-The failover and rebalance means that live traffic is not functionally affected when nodes are manually updated or maintained:
+Live traffic is not functionally affected when nodes are manually updated or maintained:

 - Graceful failover of the target node performed (replica vBuckets activated)
 - Maintenance operations performed on the target node